kanjurer/dotfiles/linux/README.md

-# dotfiles
+# dotfiles for linux

-These are my dotfiles.
+Config files for vim, bash, zsh

 To install: